 Employers may choose to limit or decrease certain fringe benefits during the garden leave period, such as the accrual of paid time off.
 This and other similar reductions in benefits during the garden leave period will likely have a negligible effect on the potential enforceability of the garden leave provision.
-It may also be helpful for employers to include a provision stating that employees must use all unused accrued leave, such as paid time off or vacation, during the garden leave period, especially in those jurisdictions where employers must pay employees for unused vacation at the time of termination.
+It may also be helpful for employers to include a provision stating that employees must use all unused accrued leave, such as paid time off or vacation, during the garden leave period, especially in those jurisdictions where employers must pay employees for unused vacation at the time of termination (see Vacation Pay State Laws Chart: Overview).